 Journal Rappé is about much more than just making the news fun.
 It’s about building a collective future where big questions keep being asked about how we make democracy real.
 “Culture carries the DNA of the future.
 It tells us about ourselves and our past, but it also allows us to get ready and (re)shape the future.
 We would say that in constructing our future every artist is a brick and our collective creativity is the cement that holds us together.
 Culture and creativity give us the courage to question the world, unlearn, invent and reinvent what’s to come in the hope that it will be better for us all.

 “These last two or three decades have not only proven that democracy is at risk in many countries around the world, but that even in countries with a long democratic tradition it needs to be renewed to take into account new demands of the people in general or of specific groups.
 To achieve new models of democracy will therefore require inclusiveness and creativity.
 The world will have to think out of the box.”

-Xuman updates us that they are trying to continue to produce and support creative initiatives despite the disease.
+Xuman updates us that they are trying to continue to produce and support creative initiatives despite COVID-19.
 “Even though here the pandemic is less deadly than in the rest of the world, we are still suffering the shock and were forced to stay at home to work.
 We have participated in several awareness campaigns about the disease – songs, video clips, advertisements, virtual meetings and debates.”

 He adds: “The human being has this formidable capacity to adapt to all situations and artists are not the exception.
 Thanks to the confinement we have witnessed a profusion of creative people using social networks for the production and distribution of their work.
 We’re getting ready for 2021 and hope it’s gonna be better.”